JayMarzan36/CLInTool/README.md

 * -n, name

 ### mt
 mt or make template, allows the user to make a template either for projects or scripts.
-This all happens in the command line for now (as of version `0.3.0`).

-**For future feature, im planning on adding a argument that allows the user to "upload" their own template so they don't have to use the command line.**

 #### mt additional args
 * -n, name
 * -c, content
 * -t or --type, template type

+### at
+at or add template, allows the user to add a template without having to use the command line.

+#### at additional args
+* -n, name
+* -p, path
+* -t, --type, template type

 ## Generating Projects
 **clint** is able to generate projects based on user defined templates.
 As of version `0.2.1` these templates are defined using json and need to be formated in the following way.